netbox-community/netbox-plugin-tutorial/tutorial/step00-initial-setup.md

 :green_circle: **Tip:** If you're setting this up *only* for local development, you can usually stop once you can successfully start the development server (e.g. `manage.py runserver`).
 You can always come back later and complete any optional production hardening steps.

-Before you start developing, make sure NetBox is running in development mode with debugging enabled.
+Before you start developing, make sure NetBox is running with debugging and developer features enabled.
 From your NetBox installation root, edit `netbox/netbox/configuration.py` and set:

 ```python
 DEBUG = True
 DEVELOPER = True
 ```

-These settings ensure that:
+These settings serve different purposes:

-- static assets can be served by the development server
-- you'll get full tracebacks in the browser when an error occurs
+- `DEBUG = True` enables Django debug mode, which allows the development server to serve static assets and shows full tracebacks in the browser when an error occurs
+- `DEVELOPER = True` enables additional NetBox development features, such as migration and schema validation checks

+For more information about `DEVELOPER`, see the [NetBox documentation](https://netboxlabs.com/docs/netbox/configuration/development/#developer).

 :blue_square: **Note:** If NetBox is already running, restart the development server after changing these settings.